 Sidebar: CODIS - The National DNA Database

-The Combined DNA Index System (CODIS) is a database in which DNA profiles from crime scenes and convicted offenders (and, in some states, arrestees) are stored.
+The Combined DNA Index System (CODIS) is a database in which DNA profiles from crime scenes and people who were convicted of a crime (and, in some states, arrestees) are stored.
 CODIS — which includes local (LDIS), state (SDIS) and national (NDIS) databases — can be searched to determine if a DNA profile pulled from biological evidence in a crime matches the DNA of a known offender or DNA from evidence in another crime.
 These searches can generate leads for investigators when matches, or "hits," occur.

 As of 2010, CODIS contained more than 8.7 million offender profiles and approximately 330,000 profiles from crime-scene evidence.